Pratham1025/nRF24L01_TxRx/README.md

 # nRF24L01_TxRx_Bluepill

+Main code is in the path Core-->Src-->main.c file

 This project interfaces 2 nRF24L01+ transceivers using the STM32F103C8 microcontroller to send 2 bytes of data.
 Specific configurations to the transceiver can be changed using user defined functions but this project uses predefined conditions to the transceivers as an example.
 I will work on these user-defined functions maybe later.